okta/okta.github.io/_source/_docs/api/getting_started/api_test_client.md

 [![Run in Postman](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/78060451b3ba309f5bcf){:target="_blank"}

-If you have Postman installed, clicking the button above will give you the option of importing the collection into Postman.
+If you have Postman installed, clicking the button above gives you the option of importing the collection into Postman.

-You can also import the collection manually by following the Web View link and downloading the collection as a JSON file, and importing that file into Postman by clicking the **Import** button.
+You can also import the collection  by following the Web View link and downloading the collection as a JSON file, and importing that file into Postman by clicking the **Import** button.

-> Note: You can import and work with the rest of the Okta API using the link at the top of each API reference page, or use the [Collections Quick Reference](#collections-quick-reference) below.
+> Note: You can import and work with the rest of the Okta API using the link at the top of each API reference page, or use the [Collections Quick Reference](#collections-quick-reference).
 This tutorial only requires the Users API collection.

 ## Send a Request

 Once you've imported the Users API collection, and added your Okta org information to your environment, you're ready to send a request.

-To make sure everything works, try sending a request to list all the users in your org:
+To make sure everything works, send a request to list all the users in your org:

 1. Select the **Collections** tab in Postman and open the **Users (Okta API)** collection.
 Open the **List Users** folder, and select **(GET) List Users**.
 This loads the sample request into Postman, ready to send.
 1. Click **Send**.
 The result pane automatically displays the results of your request: